stardusteight-d4c/nlw-eSports/README.md

 2. <strong>Model your data in the Prisma schema</strong>

-Don't forget to add your `Connection URL` to MongoDB in the `.env` file.
+Don't forget to add your Connection URL to MongoDB in the `.env` file.

 `DATABASE_URL="mongodb://localhost:27017/nlw-esports?replicaSet=rs0`

 After reading some content, found that prisma migrate commands are for the SQL databases only since they have a rigid table structure.
-But `MongoDB is a document database and those data are unstructured`.
+But MongoDB is a document database and those data are unstructured.

 So rather than running prisma migrate command we can use following command